martycheung/martycheung.github.io/index.md

 ### [Quora Insincere Questions Text Classification (Kaggle)](https://github.com/martycheung/Quora-Insincere-Questions-Kaggle)

-Kaggle competition which involved using NLP methods to detect which questions posed on Quora were insincere.
+Using NLP methods to detect which questions posed on Quora were insincere.
 I started off using a simple model baseline using bag of words and TFIDF features, and then improved upon my results using Deep Learning models (LSTM, Attention).

 <center><img src="images/wordcloud_quora.jpg?raw=true"/></center>